“We believe in our people and want them to be successful here at Veeva

 Employees should have the right to move freely between jobs, advance their careers, and improve their lives without fear of being sued by their former employers.
 We have taken legal action to fight these unfair practices that limit employees’ basic rights to work where they choose, and the California Court of Appeals has recognized our right to seek relief against non-California companies that we believe have misused non-compete agreements.

-While many states have now limited the use of non-competes, differences in state law continue to be part of the problem.
-We strongly favor federal action to ban employment related non-compete agreements completely.
-This has now been proposed in a July 2021 Executive Order from the White House and the Federal Trade Commission’s January 2023 move to ban non-competes nationally.
+While a few states have now banned the use of non-competes, differences in state law continue to be part of the problem.
+A step toward solving the problem was proposed in a July 2021 Executive Order from the White House and then when the Federal Trade Commission ruled to ban non-competes nationally in April 2024.
+The new FTC rule has the right intent, but it’s not a permanent solution.
+We strongly favor a federal law banning employment non-compete agreements nationally.
 Veeva strongly supports intellectual property (IP) rights, which are protected through confidentiality agreements and trade secret laws.
 Non-competes are not necessary for IP protection and only serve to limit employee mobility and stifle growth.
 The free flow of talent fuels innovation and the economy.
 It’s been a key contributor to the founding and success of many of the world’s most innovative companies.
 At Veeva, we don’t ask employees to sign non-compete agreements as a condition of employment and we will not let a current or past employer agreement prevent us from hiring a qualified candidate.

 What can you do if you have a non-compete or other overly restrictive employee contract presented as part of an offer?